eight04/pyWorker/README.rst

 Todos
 -----

-* Nothing to do here.
+* Let wait_event be able to accept timeout?

 Install
 -------